Law in the Hague

 How to pay

-Payment details: Students will be required to pay £200 as a contribution towards the cost of travel and accommodation after being offered a place on the trip.
+Payment details: Students will be required to pay £150as a contribution towards the cost of travel and accommodation after being offered a place on the trip.
 The DMU Global bursary will be deducted directly from the overall cost of the booking.

 Eligibility

-Second and third-year LLB (Law) students are eligible to apply to for this opportunity with priority given to students that study international law modules.
+Second and third-year LLB (Law) students are eligible to apply to for this opportunity.
 There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About